-Before we get started on verifying your customers and building upon Part B of a compliant AML program I suggest you read the AML Act, do your own research… thoroughly… and be sure to take notes, complying with this legislation is of the utmost importance to any successful business in the financial sector… see below…
+Before we get started on verifying your customers and building upon Part B of a compliant AML/CTF program I suggest you read the AML Act, do your own research… thoroughly… and be sure to take notes, complying with this legislation is of the utmost importance to any successful business in the financial sector… see below…

-Learn more about the Australian AML Act:
+Learn more about the Australian AML/CTF Act

-Learn more about International AML governance:
+Learn more about the International Governance

 We have put together an easy to use, step by step starting point for an identity solution which will enable you to go above and beyond the requirements for KYC/AML/CTF compliance with both minimal efforts and for a reasonable cost.